movie42/todolist/readme.md

 ### TODo-LIST
 >ver : 1.0.0, update:2020.08.17

-This project vanilla JS.
+This project vanilla JS which Nomad Corder 2 Weeks challange course.

-If you wanna comment, please if you want!
+If you want, please give me more comments.

 Thank you!